Horatio G. Foss House

-The Horatio G. Foss House is an historic house at 19 Elm Street in Auburn, Maine within the Main Street Historic District.
-It was built in 1914 to a design by Gibbs & Pulsifer for Horatio G. Foss, owner of a major local shoe factory, and is also notable for its well-preserved Colonial Revival styling.
+The Horatio G. Foss House is a historic house at 19 Elm Street in Auburn, Maine within the Main Street Historic District.
+It was built in 1914 to a design by Gibbs & Pulsifer for Horatio Gates Foss, owner of a major local shoe factory, and is also notable for its well-preserved Colonial Revival styling.
 It was listed on the National Register of Historic Places in 1976.